acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * host: hostname of k8s cluster master node
 * user: SSH-enabled sudo user on the platform
 * k8s distribution: type of k8s cluster (generic|openshift)
+* as-pod: (optional) run the oneclick_deploy.sh script from within the cluster as an acumos-deployer pod

+  * as-pod provides the advantage of being able to run the deployer under the platform, and use it later as a platform maintenance/debug tool, containing all the customized and configured data for the deployment, as well as any additional tools/data you want to package in it
+  * you can specify the image "acumos-deployer" which will be built locally by aio_k8s_deployer.sh, or a pre-built/customized image in a docker registry, e.g. blsaws/acumos-deployer in Docker Hub, which offers tags for use with generic k8s (tag: latest or kubectl) or OpenShift (tag: oc)

 When aio_k8s_deployer.sh is called with "all" as the first parameter, it will:

 * archive any earlier deployment in folder "aio_k8s_deployer" into a timestamped subfolder of "archived"